Localization of the Kobayashi distance for any visibility domain

-In this article, we prove the following localization results for the Kobayashi distance of any visibility domain.
+Now we present our first main result which shows that no assumption of local convexity is required; only local weak visibility assumption is enough to get such localization result.
 This generalizes \cite[Theorem~1.1]{BNT}.
-The idea of the proof is similar to the proof of Theorem~1.1 in \cite{BNT} along with a few important new observations.
+The idea of the proof is inspired by the proof of Theorem~1.1 in \cite{BNT} along with a few important new observations.